KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance.md

 - **$K_1 \approx \tanh(\text{meta-d}'/2)$**: This is a **conceptual relationship**, NOT a mathematical identity (see Remark 1)
 - **$\hat{K} = \text{identity}$**: Justified by Lemma 3 under standard conditions
-- **Correspondences are derived**, not heuristic: Theorem 1 provides exact derivation from 2PL-IRT
+- **Correspondences are illustrative derivations** under simplifying assumptions, not rigorous proofs: Result 1 provides derivation from 2PL-IRT under idealized conditions

 ## Philosophical Foundation and Interpretive Notes